Vivianne Miedema: 2017–2024: Arsenal

 On 18 October 2020, Miedema became the first player to score 50 WSL goals, overtaking the all-time league record of 49 (set by Nikita Parris) when she scored a hat-trick in a 6–1 win against Tottenham Hotspur.
 On 7 February 2021, Manchester City forward Ellen White became the all-time record goal scorer, having scored 55 times to Miedema's 54.
 On 7 March, Miedema overtook White again, having scored 56 times.
 Of Miedema's first 52 WSL goals she scored 34 times with her right foot, 14 with her left, and 4 headers.
 None of the goals came from a penalty.
 On average she scored once every 83 minutes, compared to Parris' 171 minutes.

-On 9 September 2021, Miedema scored her 100th goal for Arsenal Women, completing a hattrick in a 4–0 win against Slavia Prague in the Women's Champions League qualifier.
+On 9 September 2021, Miedema scored her 100th goal for Arsenal, completing a hattrick in a 4–0 win against Slavia Prague in the Champions League qualifier.
 Miedema required only 110 games in all competitions to reach this milestone.
 In November 2021 she became the first player in the history of the WSL to score against every team they have faced, after scoring against Manchester United.

 On 20 May 2022 Miedema announced she had extended her contract with Arsenal.
-She had had talks with Barcelona Femení and Paris Saint-Germain Féminine who had been interested in signing her.
+She had had talks with Barcelona and Paris Saint-Germain who had been interested in signing her.
 She said that winning titles with Arsenal would mean more to her than joining a team that was winning titles already.
 The lucrative new contract made her the highest-paid female player in England.

-On 15 December 2022, Miedema left a UEFA Women's Champions League match against Lyon at halftime with an injury, which on 19 December was confirmed to be an anterior cruciate ligament tear.
+On 15 December 2022, Miedema left a UEFA Champions League match against Lyon at halftime with an injury, which on 19 December was confirmed to be an anterior cruciate ligament tear.
 She was expected to undergo surgery and miss "an extended period of time".
+She made her first appearance since the injury on 22 October 2023, coming on as a second-half substitute in a 2–1 win against Bristol City.
+She scored her first goal back since injury on 28 January 2024 in the 2–0 win against Liverpool.
+On 1 March it was announced she needed a minor knee surgery that would prevent her from playing for several weeks.
+She returned on 21 April in the 3–0 victory over Leicester City.

+On 13 May 2024, Arsenal confirmed Miedema would leave the club at the end of the 2023–24 season upon the expiry of her contract.